asdf-format/asdf/docs/asdf/developer_overview.rst

 would be a breaking change for users who subclass that code, so we'll need to wait until asdf 3.0 to do that.

+Some features working toward this goal are available for testing but will raise a ``AsdfProvisionalAPIWarning`` when used.
+This warning indicates that a feature may experience breaking API changes (even for minor ASDF releases) and should not be trusted in a production environment.
+It is likely that features that raise this warning will become stable and be added to a future ASDF version.

 Some terminology and definitions
 --------------------------------